 Rulebook

-• Google slide presentation is optional, however, there may be no more than 3 slides.
+- Students may create one slide for their presentation.
 The URCA office will produce title slides for all students.

-• Animations and transitions in the slides are NOT allowed; pages must be static.
+- Animations and transitions in the slide is NOT allowed; pages must be static images.

 Score Guide